 5. Total units (120 units)*

-* G.E. and MI courses can be double-counted with major requirements.
+* G.E. courses can be double-counted with major requirements.
 The writing requirement may be met by taking the upper-division writing exam.
 See advisor for details.
-Of the 49 required G.E. units, 7 units will be satisfied by the following two courses in additional requirements: 4 units of CHEM 1A/1AL in G.E.
-Breadth B1 and 3 units of BIOL 1A in area B2, 3 units of MATH 75 in G.E.
-Foundation B4.
+Of the 49 required G.E. units, 7 units will be satisfied by the following two courses in additional requirements: 4 units of CHEM 1A/1AL in G.E. area B1 and 3 units of BIOL 1A in area B2, 3 units of MATH 75 in G.E. area B4.
 See advisor for details.

 CR/NC grading is not permitted in the Biomedical Physics major.
 Additional requirements, however, may be taken for CR/NC (see Credit/No Credit Grading).